30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 Gather enough rubber ducks for everyone who wants to join the race, then number each one.
 Supporters submit a small registration fee to enter the competition, then cheer their numbered duck to the finish line!
 Remember to provide a small prize for the race winner.

-For a super cute spin on this fundraising idea, ask kids to deliver the valentines!
+Ask kids to deliver the valentines for a super cute spin on this fundraising idea,!
 You can also get kids involved by hosting this fundraiser at your local elementary school.

-How many required reading books do kids purchase, read, and then never touch again?
-A used book sale is a perfect fundraising idea for kids that will repurpose this old reading material for other children to enjoy.
+How many required reading books do kids purchase, read, and never touch again?
+A used book sale is tops as one of the perfect fundraising ideas for kids that will repurpose this old reading material for other children to enjoy.

-Encourage kids to donate the old books that they may have outgrown or don’t read anymore.
+Encourage kids to donate the old books that they may have outgrown or no longer read.
 Then, resell these books to other kids.
 The donation pile is bound to be full of fun books or future required readings that other parents can get for a great deal.

 Penny wars are a perfect kids fundraiser idea to make the most of the natural competitive spirit we develop at a young age.